 After 1 hour, dust your hands and the top of the dough with flour.
 Pick up the dough and stretch and then fold the dough.
 Stretch once again in the opposite direction.
-Place back into bowl and cover with plastic for another 1/2 hour.
-After a half hour do a second stretch and fold in both directions.
-Put back in bowl and cover with plastic for another half hour.
+Place back into the bowl and cover with plastic for another 1/2 hour.
+After a half hour, do a second stretch and fold in both directions.
+Put back in the bowl and cover with plastic for another half hour.
 After a half hour do a final (third) stretch and fold in both directions.
 Place the dough back into the bowl and cover with plastic and allow it to sit overnight.
 I usually start this whole process at 3:30 pm and bake it the next morning at 9:30 am.

 In the morning you will need a wood cutting board, a colander and light dish towel.

 This is what your dough will look like in the morning.
 Yours might rise a bit more, it all depends on the weather and how warm your kitchen is.
 It was cooler in my kitchen, so it didn’t rise as much, but don’t let that alarm you, it will still rise as it proofs and cooks.